matthew1000/node-snowmix/README.md

 ## Introduction

-Snowmix is a powerful video and audio mixer.
-This library helps you control Snowmix, and provides methods that make it easy to do common tasks, such as switching video and adding text.
+Snowmix is tool that's built on GStreamer.
+Snowmix allows the video & audio so that they can be mixed and changed in real-time.
+This library, node-snowmix, helps you control Snowmix, and provides methods that make it easy to do common tasks, such as switching video and adding text.

-This library models and provides helper functions for *feeds*, *vfeeds* (virtual feeds), *audio feeds*, and *texts*.
-Other things (e.g. images) can still be handled by sending the relevant Tcl commands.
+This library models and provides helper functions for *feeds*, *vfeeds* (virtual feeds), *audio feeds*, *texts*, and *images*.
+Other things (e.g. shapes) can still be handled by sending the relevant Tcl commands.

-This library does not currently help with the initial configuration of Snowmix, or with controlling the (gstreamer) inputs and outputs.
+This library does not currently start or stop Snowmix.
+Nor does it help control the (GStreamer) inputs and outputs, though there are some [example scripts](./scripts) to get you going.

 # Usage